-In October 2010 the State Board of Education has adopted the Common Core State Standards for English Language Arts and Literacy, and Mathematics; the Next Generation Science Standards were adopted in March 2014.
+In October 2010 the State Board of Education adopted the Common Core State Standards for English Language Arts and Literacy, and Mathematics as well as the Next Generation Science Standards.
+Which were adopted in March 2014.
 The National Core Arts Standards (NCAS) were released in June 2014.
 The NCAS were designed to complement the Common Core State Standards in English/language arts and math and highlight the creative and collaborative skills needed by a 21st century workforce.